SAP/spartacus-docs/_pages/fsa/features/fsa-quote-details-page.md

 ![Quotes and Applications Section in the My Account Area]({{ site.baseurl }}/assets/images/fsa/quotes-and-applications-my-account.png)

 A quote card contains general information about the quote, such as chosen product plan, quote status, expiry date, as well as the price and payment frequency details.
-From the Quote card, the customer can retrieve the quote or choose to see more details.
-When the user clicks the **Details** button on the quote card, a separate Quote Details page opens.
+From the quote card, the customer can retrieve the quote or choose to see more details.
+When the user clicks the **Details** button, a separate Quote Details page opens.

 ![Quote Details Card]({{ site.baseurl }}/assets/images/fsa/quote-details-card.png)